-It seems every retailer on the planet if pushing high TVL cameras these days.
+It seems every retailer on the planet is pushing high TVL cameras these days.
 We go even further by not only giving you the detail of high TVL, but also using the absolutely finest chip components on the market today.
 This gives our cameras that extra control and quality you want and need to give you the advantage in every situation.
+We carry the highest quality analog cameras as well as High Definition HD-CVI Cameras and IP Cameras.
+To see the visual difference in these formats, check out our side by side comparison videos page.
+You will be blown away on how far our cameras have come in quality and detail.

 Security Camera Terminology